newatoms/beta/projects/pub-time/post.md

 It enabled us to see our colleagues for the people they are instead of who we had made them out to be.
 Well-founded knowledge of one other made for more empathy and understanding, making our permanent collaboration a much more comfortable endeavour.
 Pardon us for getting a little sappy here, but we are certain these developments lead to more productive teamwork.

-It also enriched our view of the world with a less clouded, more analytical vision.
+It also declouded our view of the world through a more analytical vision.
 It made us realise even more that you must first understand what others are saying before you can respond fairly and intelligently.
 Set aside your ego, take a step back, and go from there.

-The next off-site is planned in November, and we can't wait to find out what we will learn next.
+Our second off-site is planned in November, and we can't wait to find out what we will learn next.

 Image (modified): Victorian Frame 8 ~ Feathers by [Temari 09](https://flic.kr/p/bVoEw2) (CC BY 2.0).